openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   **4 - When something goes wrong, we work as a team to find the systemic cause.**

   This one is related to the previous point but important enough to warrant its own question.
-If retrospectives or similar processes are used to find the root causes of mistakes and failures, not only do team members feel safer, but every single “failure” offers an opportunity for shared learning and improvement.
-Mistakes become a gift, not a threat.
+If **blameless** retrospectives or Root Cause Analyses are used effectively to find the root causes of mistakes and failures, not only do team members feel safer, but every single “failure” offers an opportunity for shared learning and improvement.
+Incidents become a gift, not a threat.

   **5 - All members of this team feel able to bring up problems and tough issues.**